Mr R Pettit

 Skills across Expressive Arts: Observational Drawing, Imaginative Composition, Performance Skills, Storytelling Skills, Vocal Skills, Communication Skills.

 Learners will explore a sense of identity and belonging through the lens of African tribal cultures.

-SKILLS: Pattern, Colour, Ceramic Work, Movement Skills, Ensemble Skills, Singing Skills, Keyboard Skills, Rhythm Skills
+Skills across Expressive Arts: Pattern, Colour, Ceramic Work, Movement Skills, Ensemble Skills, Singing Skills, Keyboard Skills, Rhythm Skills.

 Ways in which parents can help: